Transcriptome: Relation to other ome fields

 General schema showing the relationships of the genome, transcriptome, proteome, and metabolome (lipidome).

 Similar to other -ome based technologies, analysis of the transcriptome allows for an unbiased approach when validating hypotheses experimentally.
 This approach also allows for the discovery of novel mediators in signaling pathways.
 As with other -omics based technologies, the transcriptome can be analyzed within the scope of a multiomics approach.
 It is complementary to metabolomics but contrary to proteomics, a direct association between a transcript and metabolite cannot be established.

 There are several -ome fields that can be seen as subcategories of the transcriptome.
 The exome differs from the transcriptome in that it includes only those RNA molecules found in a specified cell population, and usually includes the amount or concentration of each RNA molecule in addition to the molecular identities.
-Additionally, the transcritpome also differs from the translatome, which is the set of RNAs undergoing translation.
+Additionally, the transcriptome also differs from the translatome, which is the set of RNAs undergoing translation.

 The term meiome is used in functional genomics to describe the meiotic transcriptome or the set of RNA transcripts produced during the process of meiosis.
 Meiosis is a key feature of sexually reproducing eukaryotes, and involves the pairing of homologous chromosome, synapse and recombination.
 Since meiosis in most organisms occurs in a short time period, meiotic transcript profiling is difficult due to the challenge of isolation (or enrichment) of meiotic cells (meiocytes).
 As with transcriptome analyses, the meiome can be studied at a whole-genome level using large-scale transcriptomic techniques.
 The meiome has been well-characterized in mammal and yeast systems and somewhat less extensively characterized in plants.

 The thanatotranscriptome consists of all RNA transcripts that continue to be expressed or that start getting re-expressed in internal organs of a dead body 24–48 hours following death.
 Some genes include those that are inhibited after fetal development.
 If the thanatotranscriptome is related to the process of programmed cell death (apoptosis), it can be referred to as the apoptotic thanatotranscriptome.
 Analyses of the thanatotranscriptome are used in forensic medicine.

 eQTL mapping can be used to complement genomics with transcriptomics; genetic variants at DNA level and gene expression measures at RNA level.